Dr. Susan BrondykIrwin B. and Margie E. Floyd Associate Professor of Education

 - MAT, elementary education, Aquinas College, 2000

 - B.A., ancient civilizations, Hope College, 1984

-- “Mentoring as Loose Coupling: Theory in Action,” invited chapter in The Wiley-Blackwell International Handbook of Mentoring: Paradigms, Practices, Programs, and Possibilities, B. Irby, J. Boswell, L. Searby, F. Kochan and R. Garza (eds.), 2018
+- “Mentoring as Loose Coupling: Theory in Action,” chapter in The Wiley International Handbook of Mentoring (edited by B. Irby et al.), Wiley-Blackwell, 2020

-- “Best practices in mentoring: complexities and possibilities,” with L. Searby, International Journal of Mentoring and Coaching in Education, 2(3), 2013
+- “Best Practices in Mentoring: Complexities and Possibilities” (with L. Searby), International Journal of Mentoring and Coaching in Education, 2013

-Sue and her husband, Dan (Class of ’85), live in Grand Rapids and have three grown children who are scattered across the country doing their own thing.
-When she’s not teaching or writing, Sue can be found kayaking and hiking in Leelanau County.
-Sue is a life-long member of Westminster Presbyterian Church in Grand Rapids.
+Sue and her husband, Dan (class of ’85), live in Grand Rapids and have three grown children who are scattered across the country doing their own thing.
+When she’s not teaching or writing, Sue can be found kayaking and biking in Leelanau County.
+She is a life-long member of Westminster Presbyterian Church in Grand Rapids.